Weekly webinar | 100 CELPIP writing prompts + sample responses for CA$5/month Webinar Writing hub Sample essays

 2. Build it

-Put this Complex If-Statements sentence in the correct order.
+Put this sentence for an unreal past condition in the correct order.

 Tap a chunk to move it down.
 Tap it again to send it back.